opendocsg/slw-judgments-backfill/2015_SGHC_29/report.md

  [original emphasis in bold]

 25     As mentioned in [21] above, I am disinclined to grant lump sum maintenance.
 First, the wife is only 48 years old and there is a chance that she might remarry in the future.
 It would not make sense to order lump sum maintenance in the circumstances and, in the event that the wife remarries, penalise the husband, who would then be paying maintenance for the period during which the wife is remarried (see [24] above).
-Second, the husband has been paying maintenance regularly to the wife and the child and there is no evidence that he had ever defaulted (see _Neo Mei Lan Helena v Long Melvin Anthony (Yeo Bee Leong, co-respondent)_ [2002] 2 SLR(R) 616 at [71]).
+Second, the husband has been paying maintenance regularly to the wife and the child and there is no evidence that he had ever defaulted (see _Neo Mei Lan Helena v Long Melvin Anthony (Yeo Bee Leong, co-respondent)_ <span class="citation">[2002] 2 SLR(R) 616</span> at [71]).

 26     Accordingly, I award the wife maintenance of $2,500 per month with effect from the date of this judgement.